swiftlang/swift-corelibs-foundation/Docs/GettingStarted.md

 * A supported distribution of Linux.
 At this time, we support [Ubuntu 14.04 and Ubuntu 15.10](http://www.ubuntu.com).

 To get started, follow the instructions on how to [build Swift](https://github.com/apple/swift#building-swift).
-Foundation requires use of the version of `swiftc` and `clang` built with the overall project.
+Foundation is developed at the same time as the rest of Swift, so the most recent version of the `clang` and `swift` compilers are required in order to build it.

 The default build script does not include Foundation.
-To build Foundation as well, pass `--foundation` to the build script.
+To build Foundation and XCTest as well, pass `--xctest --foundation` to the build script.

 ```
-swift/utils/build-script --foundation -t
+swift/utils/build-script --xctest --foundation -t
 ```

-This will build and run the Foundation tests.
+This will build and run the Foundation tests, in the Debug configuration.

 After the complete Swift build has finished, you can iterate quickly on Foundation itself by simply invoking `ninja` in the Foundation directory.